Altoros/altoros.github.com/_posts/2013-02-19-rails-deployment-with-juju-charms.markdown

 juju bootstrap
 {% endhighlight %}

-Configure your environment `~/.juju/environments.yaml`, here is example using EC2
+Configure your environment `~/.juju/environments.yaml`, here is EC2 example

-> Juju can also run services on your local machine via LXC.
-Check out [Configure a local environment](https://juju.ubuntu.com/docs/getting-started.html#configuring-a-local-environment) page.
+> See how to run services on your local machine via LXC on [Configure a local environment](https://juju.ubuntu.com/docs/getting-started.html#configuring-a-local-environment) page.

 {% highlight yaml %}
 default: sample